 The inflorescence: Bur Cucumber is monoecious, that is with the sexes separated on the plant.
 Staminate flowers (male) occur in a long stalked raceme cluster of 10 to 21 and pistillate (female) in globose clusters of 8 to 16, usually from the same leaf node, but on a shorter cluster stalk.

 Flowers have 5 sepals and 5 petals.
 The hypanthium is cup shaped.
 Sepals are very small, mostly delta shaped and partially reflex when the flowers open.
 Petals are united for part of their length, then somewhat triangular with a glandular hairy upper surface.
 Staminate flowers have a very small corolla - 4 - 5 mm, white to greenish-white, the green primarily on the veins, with the stamens united in a single column forming a club-like mass at the top and exserted.
-The clusters are on a long stalked raceme.
 Pistillate flowers are the same color with 1 style that is obscurely 3 lobed.
 They are in a close cluster on a short stalk with each flower ovary enclosed in a spiny fruit.

 Seed: Flowers mature to a structure in the Gourd family known as a 'pepo' which is a large berry with a tough outer skin.
 Each flower can produce one pepo but these occur in clusters, radiating outward from a central point, just like the pistillate flowers but usually only 3 to 10 have formed seeds.
-The cluster is often star-shaped, hence the alternate common name.
-The individual pepos are ovoid in shape, containing a single seed, beaked with the remains of the style and with sharp thin needle-like spines.
+The cluster often looks star-shaped, hence the alternate common name.
+The individual pepos are ovoid in shape, containing a single seed, beaked with the remains of the style and with sharp thin needle-like spines on the surface.

 Habitat: Bur Cucumber grows from a shallow branching taproot in moist fertile areas where there is not flowing or standing water and especially in disturbed ground.
 It forms large mats as the photo below shows and regenerates from seed.